 He spent the previous eight years in Great Neck, New York, serving as Assistant Rabbi and then as Associate Rabbi of Temple Israel of Great Neck.
 During his tenure on Long Island, he crafted a range of new initiatives that engaged more people, strengthened the community through teaching, pastoring, counseling, and re-framed Temple Israel as a welcoming place.

 Prior to that, Rabbi Adelson served for four years as Cantor at the Conservative Synagogue of Fifth Avenue in Manhattan.
 He was ordained at the Jewish Theological Seminary in New York in 2007, having received cantorial investiture and a Master’s degree in Bible and Ancient Semitic Languages there in 2004.
 Before changing course in 1999, Rabbi Adelson worked as a chemical engineer for more than five years, and holds a BS in Chemical Engineering from Cornell University (1992), and an MS in the same field from Texas A&M University (1994).

 Growing up, he and his family were active members of (Conservative) Congregation Knesset Israel in Pittsfield, Massachusetts, and he spent several formative summers at Camp Ramah in New England.
 He and his wife Judith, a former ballerina and member of Actors’ Equity, were married in August, 2006.
-Their daughter Hannah Vered is twelve and son Zev Isaac is nine; both attend Community Day School.
-Rabbi Adelson’s older son, Oryah, is eighteen and lives in Israel.
+They have a daughter, Hannah Vered, and a son, Zev Isaac.
+Rabbi Adelson’s older son, Oryah, is currently serving in an artillery unit in the IDF.

 You can read Rabbi Adelson’s writings, sermons, kavvanot, and divrei Torah on his blog, TheModernRabbi.com.